Traveling with Atlas Obscura During the COVID-19 Pandemic

 COVID-19 VACCINE & TESTING REQUIREMENTS

-Atlas Obscura has developed our policy for vaccination and testing based on the recommendations of the CDC.
+Atlas Obscura has developed our policy based on the recommendations of the CDC.
 As local and global conditions continue to evolve, we reserve the right to change our policy at any time.

 COVID-19 Vaccine Requirements

-For all trips departing October 1, 2021 or later, Atlas Obscura requires that all travelers are fully vaccinated as defined by the CDC by the departure date of the trip in order to participate.
+Atlas Obscura requires that all travelers are fully vaccinated as defined by the CDC in order to participate in the trips.

 Please click here to see a continually updated list of COVID-19 destination requirements.
-Atlas Obscura's vaccine requirement does not replace specific testing or other documentation required by a destination for entry, nor does being vaccinated replace testing requirements.
-Travelers must be able to provide all documentation required by a destination, whether for entry into a country/destination or admission into individual venues, which may include, but is not limited to:
+Atlas Obscura's vaccine requirement does not replace specific testing or other documentation required by a destination for entry.
+Travelers must be able to provide all documentation required by a destination.

 COVID-19 Testing Requirements - Destination & Flights

-If you are traveling to your trip destination by air, it is important to contact your airline directly for any additional specific vaccination, testing, or entry information that may be required for your flight itinerary, including destinations through which you may connect.
+If you are traveling to your trip destination by air, we recommend contacting your airline directly for any additional specific vaccination, testing, or entry information that may be required for your flight itinerary, including destinations through which you may connect.
 You may be denied boarding if you do not have the appropriate documentation for your particular flight itinerary.

 Please reach out to us at firstname.lastname@example.org if there are any concerns regarding vaccination and/or testing requirements.
 You as the traveler are responsible for providing all of the necessary documentation for your travel itinerary and destination.